Data Processing

 AWS Cognito + customer SSO

-Cognito user pools with MFA; SAML / OIDC federation to the sponsor's identity provider (Entra ID, Okta, or equivalent).
+Cognito user pools with MFA; SAML / OIDC federation to the sponsor's identity provider (Entra ID, Okta, or equivalent) available per engagement.

-Sponsor users sign in with their corporate credential.
-No separate ME-TA password to manage; account lifecycle stays in the sponsor's IdP.
+With federation elected, sponsor users sign in with their corporate credential — no separate ME-TA password to manage, and account lifecycle stays in the sponsor's IdP.

 Network